ornwipa/book_recommender/README.md

-# A recommender system based on collaborative filtering
+# Book Recommender

 ## Acknowledgement

 This repository serves as the final project for [ComIT](https://www.comit.org/)'s FULL STACK .NET course from July 20 to October 21, 2020.

-The author would like to thank **ComIT** for this opportunity to showcase her knowledge and aptitude in **artificial intelligence** through the mode of her newly-learned skills in **software development**.
+The author would like to thank **ComIT** for this opportunity to showcase her aptitude in **artificial intelligence** through the mode of her newly-learned skills in **software development**.

 ## About

 ### Theoretical Framework

+A recommender system based on collaborative filtering

 --- explain the proof of concept here